 There are many different philosophies, methodologies, and approaches to learning.
 Everyone learns differently.
 Some people can read a book and learn a new concept.
 Others can watch someone else do something and then emulate their actions, while others have to get in and try the activity or experience the topic in order to really understand.
 Chances are you’re like most of us—you learn by doing, but you can also learn from reading, watching, and practicing.

 New skills for business analysts often mean attending training sessions.
-My career started with teaching college courses.
-I left academia for the greener pastures of corporate education coupled with a fair amount of consulting.
 I can confidently tell you three things about learning: